 I have linked the dishes in the recipe card.

 Yes!
 I still recommend chopping it into bite-sized chunks.
-And for the pineapple juice, you can swap with water.
+And for the pineapple juice, you can swap it with water.

 Recipe